JackBeNimbleBeQuick/simpleshop/README.md

   - gulp js (transcribes ts to js and moves result to public/js)

 #Known Issues and Future
+  - npm audit discoveries are now being worked through.
     - Gulp-sass has known security dependencies: exploring use of npm-sas or other options that do not insert these dependencies
   - exploring removal of babel dependencies for implementing a cleaner es6+ implementation
   - Make the installation work both for tsc and webpack at the command line.
 The first iteration was providing a new gulp implementation the following will be next
     - Current webpack.config.js has issues that are being worked on..